First line:

 It's Shakespeare's longest play (if you have the edition with the full text).
 Very dramatic.
 Violent.
 Yes.
 Passionate and darkly reflective by turn.
 Yes.
 Yes.
 A lovely tale of power, intrigue and bloody vengeance.

 For Klingons maybe.
-But what is it about Hamlet that appeals to us gentle folk so deeply?
+But what is it about this play that appeals so deeply to the rest of us more gentle folk?

-I don't usually go along with saying a work of art is whatever you make of it, but Hamlet more than most plays seems open to multiple interpretations that depend on the audience's situation and expectations.
+I don't usually don't buy the nostrum that a work of art is whatever you make of it, but Hamlet more than most plays seems open to multiple interpretations that depend on the audience's situation and expectations.

-Interestingly, all three interpretations could represent phases that adolescents go through on a daily basis.
-Just listen to an hour of pop music—rock, rap, hip hop—and you'll hear all these stances.
+Interestingly, all three of these interpretations could represent phases that adolescents go through on a daily basis.
+Just listen to an hour of teen popular music—rock, rap, heavy metal, whatever—and you'll hear all these stances.
 And more than once you'll sense the implied violent release that Shakespeare delivers at the end of Hamlet.

 End of serious discussion on Hamlet.